VaishnaviRavinutala/CountApp/README.md

 We also have reset button which we cann use to to count from the starting.
 At toast messege is displayed to show the current value.
 When we open the app again we can have the same value which was stored previously.
+We can store the values of the particular count.